rgolangh/gnome-shell-extension-containers/README.md

   Note: The value for __*terminal*__ may not work for you.
 Please report any working value you have so in time we would have a proper list.
   There is a system wide gsettings `org.gnome.desktop.default-applications.terminal exec` but depending on the value different args are needed, as seen from above.

+- __*pod-list-sort-by*__
+  Sort the pod list by one of the builtin fields:
+    - command
+    - created
+    - id
+    - image
+    - names
+    - runningfor
+    - size
+    - status

 ## Development / Contributing 🤝